Requiem for a Dream: Critical response

-Peter Bradshaw of The Guardian, lauded the film as an "agonising and unflinchingly grim portrait of drug abuse" and "a formally pleasing piece of work—if pleasing can possibly be the right word".
-Peter Travers of Rolling Stone wrote that "no one interested in the power and magic of movies should miss it".
-Owen Gleiberman of Entertainment Weekly, who gave the work an "A" grade, argued that it "may be the first movie to fully capture the way drugs dislocate us from ourselves" and said, "The movie, a full-throttle mind-bender, is hypnotically harrowing and intense, a visual and spiritual plunge into the seduction and terror of drug addiction".
-Scott Brake of IGN gave the film a 9.0 out of 10 and argued, "The reason it works so well as a film about addiction is that, in every frame, the film itself is addictive.
-It's absolutely relentless, from Aronofsky's bravura cinematic techniques (split screens, complex cross-cutting schemes, hallucinatory visuals) to Clint Mansell's driving, hypnotic score (performed by the Kronos Quartet), the movie compels you to watch it".
+Peter Bradshaw of The Guardian thought the film was both "formally pleasing" with an "unflinchingly grim portrait of drug abuse."
+Peter Travers of Rolling Stone wrote that its editing and distorted images "assault the senses."
+Owen Gleiberman of Entertainment Weekly, graded it "A": "hypnotically harrowing and intense, a visual and spiritual plunge into seduction and terror."
+He thought it "may be the first movie to fully capture the way drugs dislocate us."
+Scott Brake of IGN wrote the film was "addictive" and "relentless", praising the "bravura cinematic techniques (split screens, complex cross-cutting schemes, hallucinatory visuals) to Clint Mansell's driving, hypnotic score (performed by the Kronos Quartet)."

-However, some critics had a less positive response.
-Dessen Howe of The Washington Post opined that the characters are "mostly relegated to human mannequins in Aronofsky's visual schemes", but praised Burstyn's performance.
-David Sterritt of the Christian Science Monitor wrote, "the filmmaking gets addicted to its own flashy cynicism ... the picture sometimes seems as dazed and confused as the situations it wants to criticize".
-William Arnold, writing for Seattle Post-Intelligencer, stated, "Aronofsky hurls the full grammar of the cinema at us like a film student on an adrenaline rush: slow-motion, fast-forward, jump cuts, surreal fantasy sequences, endless glaring close-ups of dilating pupils, bizarre hand-held tracking shots through the mean streets".
-Arnold compliments the filmmaker's style but thought the editing was "brutalizing and counterproductive".
+Some critics were less positive.
+Dessen Howe of The Washington Post did not think the film's style could "augment this one-note symphony of doom."
+David Sterritt of the Christian Science Monitor thought "the filmmaking gets addicted to its own flashy cynicism...seems as dazed and confused as the situations it wants to criticize."
+William Arnold of Seattle Post-Intelligencer wrote "Aronofsky hurls the full grammar of the cinema at us like a film student on an adrenaline rush: slow-motion, fast-forward, jump cuts, surreal fantasy sequences, endless glaring close-ups of dilating pupils, bizarre hand-held tracking shots."
+He admired the stylization, yet thought the editing was "brutalizing and counterproductive".

-Some critics characterize Requiem for a Dream in the genre of "drug movies", along with films such as The Basketball Diaries, Trainspotting, Spun, and Fear and Loathing in Las Vegas.
+Some critics characterized Requiem for a Dream in the genre of "drug movies", with films like The Basketball Diaries, Trainspotting, Spun, and Fear and Loathing in Las Vegas.